thebacons/bpmn-ai/examples/ai-bpmn-panel/README.md

 4. The app validates the XML and optionally auto-fixes common issues.
 5. The diagram is imported into the canvas automatically.

+## Chat Workflow

+- Create a project and start a chat.
+- The assistant can ask clarifying questions before generating BPMN.
+- Responses include a reasoning summary, assumptions, and actions taken.
+- Export/import projects and chat history via JSON.
+- Choose whether imports replace or merge with existing workspace data.

 ## Sample Prompts

 - "Model a pizza delivery process with Customer, Kitchen, Driver swimlanes and decisions for pickup vs delivery."